 It’s something that you really can’t comprehend until you’ve done it.
-And even then, when you’ve done it, postpartum still seems like a hazy + baffling time.
+And even then, when you’ve done it, the postpartum recovery period still seems like a hazy + baffling time.

 The postpartum experience is shocking, to say the least.

 There’s love (so much love!) + joy + crying + blood + tired + crying.
 There’s hormones, there’s aches and pains, and there’s scary moments.
+There’s even postpartum hair loss (who knew?!).
 You are looking for a new normal, and that normal can be hard to find.

 A few of my postpartum posts have become really popular lately, and that just tells me that there isn’t enough good postpartum advice out there for new mommas.